lcutlipmason/STGScripts/README.md

  * Heart and soul, this clones the repo from SVN, moves all files to a subfolder (same name as the module) and all successfully migrated repo's are then combined into 1 GIT repo.
  * All traces of the previous link to SVN are removed...
 THIS IS ONE WAY ONLY (why would you want to go back?).
  * depends on 2 files, the config.properties and your project list, also has 1 input of what you want the combined GIT repository to be named.
+* config.properties
+ * This holds currently only the svnrepo location in it (svnrepo=X)
+* projects.txt
+ * This holds the list of Modules (subdirs under the Repo location) to convert.
+ * See projects.example
+* authors.txt
+ * This is the author list to be used by the git svn command.
+ * Generate from svnauthors.sh if you don't already have one.

 ##Layouts supported:
 ###Layout 1: